 Most families cannot pay that.
 So they default to whatever is free.
 And the free thing is almost always the autoplay feed.

 And then parents feel guilty.
 Guilty for giving the screen.
 Guilty for taking it away.
 Guilty because they are tired.
 Guilty because they need ten minutes to cook dinner.
 But maybe the parent is not the problem either.
-Maybe the problem is that the only easy option is usually the worst option.
+Maybe a quick free autoplay is the only easy option at the time.
+The good stuff takes setup, takes payment, takes a parent who is not already tired at the end of the day.
 That is not a parenting failure.
 That is a market gap.

 What needs to exist.